oroinc/documentation/user_guide/magento_entities.rst

 2. Convert the cart into an Order or Abandon the cart

-It is possible to convert the cart into an order without contacting the customer, but it is impossible to abandon it without getting in touch with the customer.
+This way, the workflow allows converting the cart into an order without contacting the customer, but within the workflow it is impossible to abandon the cart without getting in touch with the customer.

 .. image:: ./img/magento_entities/cart_workflow_diagram.png